amzn/oss-dashboard/docs/Configuring.md

 ### reports

-Which reports you wish to be executed on the code.
+Which reports you wish to be executed on the source code.
 Note that LicenseReporter both provides a report and uses the Licensee project to identify the basic top level license file.
+See the Reports documentation to choose which source reports you wish to run.

 ### db-reports

 Which reports you wish to be executed on the database.
+See the Reports documentation to choose which db reports you wish to run.

 ### www-directory